← All stages

 Pre-Reader

-They can name some letters, especially in their own name
+You know some letters, especially the ones in your name

-They might try to "read" by looking at pictures
+You might "read" a book by looking at the pictures and telling the story

-They can follow along as you point to words while reading
+You can follow along when someone points to the words while reading

 Read aloud.
 A lot.

-Being read to is the single most powerful thing at this stage.
-It builds vocabulary, story sense, and a love of books before a single word is decoded.
+Being read to is one of the most powerful things at this stage.
+Every story builds vocabulary, a sense of how books work, and love of reading.
+Read aloud.
+A lot.

 Play with sounds